Children's Hospital is part of the UPMC family.

 National Rehabilitation Information Center (NARIC) — Funded by the National Institute on Disability and Rehabilitation Research (NIDRR) to serve all who are interested in disability and rehabilitation, including consumers, family members, health professionals, educators, rehabilitation counselors, students, librarians, administrators, and researchers.
 Offers information and referral, customized database searches, and document delivery, as well as access to its five searchable databases containing more than 60,000 disability-related records.

-Office of Rare Diseases Research — Information from the National Institutes of Health on more than 6000 rare diseases, including current research, publications, completed research, ongoing studies, ethical trials, and patient support groups.
+Genetic and Rare Diseases Information Center (GARD) — Information from the National Institutes of Health on more than 6000 rare diseases, including current research, publications, completed research, ongoing studies, ethical trials, and patient support groups.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is:

 UPMC Children’s Hospital of Pittsburgh

 Pittsburgh, PA 15224

 In addition to the main hospital, Children's has many convenient locations in other neighborhoods throughout the greater Pittsburgh region.

 With MyCHP, you can request appointments, review test results, and more.

 To pay your bill online, please visit UPMC's online bill payment system.